 The following morning, a subdued Albert fences with Ernst and comments on how much Victoria has changed since the baby arrived, however Ernst points out Victoria doesn’t like Albert doing her job for her.
 Albert maintains he was only trying to help but Ernst says Victoria probably sees it as him trying to control her.
 Albert looks thoughtful and they resume fencing.
 Albert tells Ernst he will make a good husband one day but Ernst laughs and says there’s not much chance unless the Duchess of Buccleuch is a widow.

 Drummond arrives at the palace with the latest army lists and Victoria reminds him she wants to be apprised of any news about the troops in Afghanistan as soon it arrives.
-As Drummond leaves, Lord Alfred (Jordan Waller) arrives to discuss the order of ceremony for the christening.
-Meanwhile, the Duchess of Kent, Uncle Leopold and the Duke of Saxe-Coburg and Gotha (Andrew Bicknell) discuss Victoria’s difficult behaviour and the duke states Albert needs to get Victoria pregnant again as quickly as possible.
-Uncle Leopold tells them there is no need for such coarseness but decides he will stay on after the christening.
+As Drummond leaves, Lord Alfred arrives to discuss the order of ceremony for the christening.
+Meanwhile, the Duchess of Kent, Uncle Leopold and the Duke of Saxe-Coburg and Gotha discuss Victoria’s difficult behaviour and Albert is advised to get Victoria pregnant again as quickly as possible.
+Uncle Leopold decides he will stay on after the christening.

 As the whole family take a walk in the gardens, Uncle Leopold informs Victoria he has already decided little Vicky should marry the nephew of the King of Prussia.
 Victoria tartly responds the princess is far too young for marriage discussions and she may have other ideas when she is old enough.
 Victoria doesn’t like all the talk about having more children and says her daughter may even succeed her one day if she has no more.
 Duke Ernst is appalled by the idea, telling her Albert will not neglect his duty, which annoys Albert, however Leopold is convinced the country will have many princes and princesses.
 Victoria gets angry and tells him the country needs a queen right now and not a brood mare.
 She takes the baby carriage and stalks away.